 John D. Nesbitt is the author of more than forty books, including traditional westerns, crossover western mysteries, contemporary western fiction, retro/noir fiction, nonfiction, and poetry.

-John has had a distinguished career as a college instructor, most notably for thirty-eight years at Eastern Wyoming College.
+John has had a distinguished career as a college instructor, most notably for thirty-nine years at Eastern Wyoming College.
 He lives in the plains country of Wyoming, where he stays in touch with the natural world and the settings for his work.
 He writes about lifelike people in realistic situations, people who deserve justice and a fair shake in life.

 Recent works include Castle Butte, a young adult novel; Dangerous Trails, a short story collection; and In a Large and Lonesome Land, a CD of western songs for which he wrote all the lyrics.